peterbourgon/peter-bourgon-org/src/ok-log/index.md

 But until that window is elapsed, the new store node will have a smaller share of segment files versus other store nodes.
 As an optimization, it could gossip its current data set size with other store nodes.
-When replicating, store nodes can bias in favor of nodes with a smaller share of the overall data set size Newer store nodes will recieve more replication writes; older store nodes will receive fewer replication writes.
+When replicating, store nodes can bias in favor of nodes with a smaller share of the overall data set size Newer store nodes will receive more replication writes; older store nodes will receive fewer replication writes.
 This gradual rebalancing strategy reflects my belief that leaving data at rest whenever possible is desirable.
 I've observed plenty of outages caused by segment/shard/node rebalancing after a big topological change.
 I think this can work, but it remains to be seen if it's truly viable.